 - professional and respectful attitude during all course activities - personal calendar/schedule/organizer to ensure that all course activities are completed, and due dates are met - collection of notes recorded independently based on concepts covered in course activities (students registered with Accessibility Services requiring a class note-taker will have access to this accommodation) - familiarity with the university policy on Academic Integrity

 ABSENCES:

-Enrolled students are required to participate in all of the seminars synchronously.
-(Asynchronous content is available for follow-up viewing and research.)
+Enrolled students are required to participate in seminars synchronously.
 Attendance will not be closely monitored, but if repeated, unexplained absences are noticed, there is a risk of receiving a "no credit" mark for the course.
-In circumstances in which you are going to miss a seminar, you must declare the absence using the "Absence Declaration Tool" on ACORN (https://www.acorn.utoronto.ca/) which is found in the "Profile and Settings" menu.

 VI TECHNOLOGY REQUIREMENTS